- Share this article on Facebook

 FX’s “The Riches” filmed in the Santa Clarita area Monday as scheduled.
 The production was to have used Los Angeles County Sheriff’s deputies for traffic control, but after they were pulled away to help fire crews get to blazing areas, the Santa Clarita Film Commission worked with the crew to rejigger the shoot so that deputies wouldn’t be needed.

-Production on CBS' "NCIS" -- whose stages and locations are so close to the Stevenson Ranch fire that people on the show could see the smoke -- was not affected, but producers had to sub for a number of crew members who stayed home to protect their houses from the blaze.
+Production on CBS’ “NCIS” — whose stages and locations are so close to the Stevenson Ranch fire that people on the show could see the smoke — was not affected, but producers had to sub a number of crew members who stayed home to protect their houses from the blaze.

-A number of TV employees from the affected areas didn't go to work Monday, including CBS' PR exec Chris Ender, who lives in Valencia a couple of miles from the fire line.
+A number of TV employees from the affected areas didn’t go to work Monday, including CBS’ PR exec Chris Ender, whose house in Valencia was a couple of miles from the fire line.